Harvey Livett: Warrington Wolves

 In 2017, he made his Super League début for the Warrington club against the Catalans Dragons, having previously played in pre-season friendlies.

 Livett made a short appearance during the 2017 World Club Series match against the Brisbane Broncos in which Warrington were victors 27–18.
 He then became an important part of the Warrington team during 2017, scoring two tries and converting 10 goals.
 In one match, he scored a try and kicked six goals in a 40–18 victory against St Helens.
 Livett played in the 2018 Challenge Cup Final defeat to the Catalans Dragons at Wembley Stadium.

 On 17 June 2019, Livett joined fellow Super League side Hull Kingston Rovers on a months loan.

 Salford

 On 11 December 2020 it was announced that Livett would join Salford on a two-year deal for the 2021 season.

 Huddersfield Giants

-On 12 October 2022 it was announced that Livett would join Huddersfield Giants on a 3-year deal for the 2023 season.
+On 12 October 2022, it was announced that Livett would join Huddersfield Giants on a three-year deal for the 2023 season.

+Livett only featured in eight matches for Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+Livett was limited to only eight appearances with Huddersfield in the 2024 Super League season which saw the club finish 9th on the table..It was announced in December 2024 that Livett had left the Giants after playing 17 times.